wi2ardoz/servo_motor_3d_pointer/README.md

 Author:        Liad Oz / Gal Vaknin
 Description:   This program uses 2 servo motors controlled by PWM signals done by TimerB clock.
                2 PWM signals simultaneously - phi (TBCCR1) & theta (TBCCR2), with frequency (TBCCR0).
-               For more hardware info about dutycycle-angle relation check the final report.
+               For more hardware info about dutycycle-angle ratio check the final report.
                Main menu:
                   (1) Instruction - show on LCD general info about the project.
                   (2) 3D pointer (phi,theta) - servo stick will move to spatial position according to phi and